Courses in M.S.Ed. in Early Childhood

 ECH 541 Field-Based Research

 This course is the capstone of the M.S.
 Ed.
 Early Childhood Program.
-Students will complete a field-based, original research project, utilizing a research design that will draw on the student’s background knowledge from ECH 541.
+Students will complete a field-based, original research project, utilizing a research design that will draw on the student’s background knowledge from ECH 540.
 Analysis and reflection on the research process with an emphasis on interpretation and practical application of research to practice will be central to the course.
 Varies.
+This course is the capstone of the M.S.
+Ed.
+Early Childhood Program.
+Students will complete a field-based, original research project, utilizing a research design that will draw on the student’s background knowledge from ECH 540.
+Analysis and reflection on the research process with an emphasis on interpretation and practical application of research to practice will be central to the course.

 MS.Ed. in Early Childhood Electives Course Descriptions